csnwc/PatchMatchLearner/doc/install_wsl.md

 python -m pip install --upgrade pip need to do this in venv
 ```

-close windoe, oen new ubuntu-18.04
+close window, open new ubuntu-18.04

 Th pip install [upgrade](https://stackoverflow.com/questions/64517366/python-error-while-installing-matplotlib) is important and must be done in the venv.